Joeccp/SBA/docs/logs.md

 ## About the log messages
-The name of the log files is the time of executing the program.
+The name of the log files is the time of starting the program.

 The format of a log message is:

 ```%(asctime)s --> %(levelname)s @%(name)s --> %(message)s```

 Where `%(asctime)s` is the time, `%(levelname)s` is the log level, `%(name)s` is where the log
 message was sent, `%(message)s` is the log message.
-Most of the log information
-should be, and is designed to be, very intuitive and straight forward.
+Most of the log message should be, and is designed to be, very intuitive and straight forward.

 (P.S.
-In most of the circumstances, `name` is the function / method name where the log
+In most of the circumstances, `%(name)s` is the function / method name where the log
 message was sent.)